aemooooon/IELTS/WritingPractise.md

 引导含有比较关系的中心句

-In comparison with parents, teachers are more likely to be professional in promotion of intelligence.
+In comparison with parents, teachers are more likely to be professional in the promotion of intelligence.

-Most of those teacher have received theory-based training before career, and they can also accumulate an amount of experience.
-For this reason, the practices they access is able to allow them cultivate thier students' brainpower scientifically by means of imparting knowledge
+Most of those teachers have received theory-based training before career, and they can also accumulate an amount of experience.
+For this reason, the practices they access is able to allow them to cultivate their students' brainpower scientifically by means of imparting knowledge.
+Otherwise, parents normally lack related educational background and specific working experience.